Bradford-on-Avon: Governance

 Bradford-on-Avon civil parish elects a town council with twelve members: six for the North ward and six for the South ward.
-From 2017 to 2021, the council consisted of seven councillors from the Ideal Bradford party platform, two independent councillors and three Liberal Democrat councillors.
 After the May 2021 elections, there were seven Liberal Democrat and five Ideal Bradford councillors.
 The town council provides an increasing range of services in the town, building on its historically mostly consultative and ceremonial role.
 These include provision of youth services, management of significant and growing areas of green space and town facilities, and management of several premises within the town.
-Its chairman has the title of Mayor of Bradford.
-The Town Council declared a climate emergency in March 2019 and has committed to becoming carbon neutral by 2030.
+Members of the council elect one of their number as the town's mayor, for a one-year term.
+The town council declared a climate emergency in March 2019 and has committed to becoming carbon neutral by 2030.

-Statutory local government functions (including schools, roads, social services, emergency planning, leisure services, development control, and waste disposal) are carried out by Wiltshire Council, a unitary authority.
+Statutory local government functions – including schools, roads, social services, emergency planning, leisure services, development control, and waste disposal – are carried out by Wiltshire Council, a unitary authority.
+The North and South wards each elect one member of Wiltshire Council.

-Since 2010, Bradford-on-Avon has been part of the Chippenham parliamentary constituency.
+For Westminster elections, Bradford-on-Avon is part of the Melksham and Devizes constituency, which was created following a boundary review and first contested at the 2024 general election when it was won by Brian Mathew for the Liberal Democrats.
+From 2010 to 2024, the town was in the Chippenham constituency.

+In 1894 Bradford on Avon became an urban district, the district contained only the parish of Bradford on Avon.
+On 1 April 1974 the district and parish were abolished and became part of West Wiltshire district.
+A successor parish was formed covering the same area as the former district and its parish.
+In 2009 Bradford-on-Avon became part of Wiltshire district.